-The city also hosts the largest mosque in the world, that of Hassan II, as well as the largest artificial port in Africa.
+The city is also home to the largest mosque in the world, that of Hassan II, as well as the largest artificial port in Africa.
 Casablanca has a rich cultural and gastronomic life, where local cuisine and traditions are mixed with the post-independence novelties of Morocco and the legacy of the city's cultural centre.

 The fusion of the two essences of the city: modern and European, is reflected in stays at Barceló Hotels & Resorts in Casablanca, without losing Moroccan aesthetics.
 The culinary offer is a tribute to the local culture and fusion cuisine, the starting point for getting to know the city from the Central Market next door and then losing yourself in its narrow streets.

 Casablanca evokes images of the movies, but it is also an unmistakable space, full of contrasts and opportunities to try out new experiences.
-The hotels in Casablanca of the Barceló Hotel Group allow us to get to know the thousand faces of a destination as eclectic as it is cosy, which will star in some of your best memories.
+Barceló Hotel Group's hotels in Casablanca allow us to get to know the thousand faces of a destination as eclectic as it is cosy, which will star in some of your best memories.